language: es license: CC-BY 4.0 tags: - spanish - roberta pipeline_tag: fill-mask widget: - text: Fui a la librería a comprar un <mask>.

 Random sampling displayed the same perplexity distribution of the underlying true distribution, as can be seen in Figure 6.

 Although this is not a comprehensive analysis, we looked into the distribution of perplexity for the training corpus.
 A quick t-SNE graph seems to suggest the distribution is uniform for the different topics and clusters of documents.
 The interactive plot was generated using a distilled version of multilingual USE to embed a random subset of 20,000 examples and each example is colored based on its perplexity.
 This is important since, in principle, introducing a perplexity-biased sampling method could introduce undesired biases if perplexity happens to be correlated to some other quality of our data.
 The code required to replicate this plote is available at

 We then used the same setup and hyperparameters as Liu et al. (2019) but trained only for half the steps (250k) on a sequence length of 128.
 In particular,

 Random was stopped at 230k.

-Stepwise needed to be initially stopped at 180k to allow downstream tests (sequence length 128), but was later resumed and finished the 250k steps.
+Stepwise needed to be initially stopped at 180k to allow downstream tests (sequence length 128), but was later resumed.
 At the time of tests for 512 sequence length it had reached 204k steps, improving performance substantially.

-Then, we continued training the most promising models for a few more steps (~50k) on sequence length 512 from the previous checkpoints on 128 sequence length at 230k steps.
-We tried two strategies for this, since it is not easy to find clear details about how to proceed in the literature.
+Then, we continued training the most promising model for a few steps (~25k) more on sequence length 512.
+We tried two strategies for this, since it is not easy to find clear details about this change in the literature.
 It turns out this decision had a big impact in the final performance.

-Random sampling we trained with sequence length 512 during the last 25k steps of the 250k training steps, keeping the optimizer state intact.
-Results for this are underwhelming, as seen in Figure 7.
+Random sampling we trained with seq len 512 during the last 20 steps of the 250 training steps, keeping the optimizer state intact.
+Results for this are underwhelming, as seen in Figure 7:

 Random (512), a difference much larger than that of their respective -128 models (0.6520 for